wufan-tb/AutoLabelImg/readme.md

 source ~/.bashrc
 ```

-typing labeling in terminal to open the software.
+typing 'labeling' in terminal to open the software.

 ## Citation